pionl/bitbar-gitlab-ci/README.md

 ![BitBar Example showing BitCoins plugin](./gitlab_ci.png)

+**Interested in more advanced GitLab bar integration?
+Let me know (martin@kluska.cz).
+This implementation is just quick solution.**

 ## Install

 Copy the plugin to your BitBar plugins directory.
 Edit the file and add your GitLab data.